 While the Jewish Fraternity (AEPi), and Sorority (Sigma AEPi) are a critical part of Hillel of Northern Nevada, there are other student groups both established and new.

 SAEPi is the premiere Jewish sorority at the University of Nevada.
-With semesterly recruitment, this organization is expanding and growing rapidly.
-For more information please visit the link above.
+With semesterly recruitment, this organization is set to expand and growing rapidly.
+For more information please visit the links above.

 Ba’Houtz means “outside” in Hebrew and that is exactly where this student group likes to be.
 Students establish meaningful relationships with each other as both individuals and as a community through the Hillel hikes, camping trips and other outdoor activities.
 The events build enduring relationships, promote the enjoyment of nature, and some of our amazing natural features and views.
 No one gets left behind and everyone is welcome!

 Challah and Chabad:

 This student participation challah bake precedes a Friday Hillel Shabbat meal.
 A collaboration Challah bake between Hillel and the community Chabad happens each semester on the Thursday preceding the collaborative Shabbat meal with Chabad of Northern Nevada.